SCL Decoding of Non-Binary Linear Block Codes: SCL Decoding of NB-LBCs

 For each information symbol, a decoding path is split into $2^r$ paths.
 In order to curb this exponentially increasing complexity, only the $L$ most likely paths are kept by the decoder.
 For this, a path metric should be defined to measure the likelihood of the paths.
 Assume that there are $L$ surviving paths after estimating $\hat{u}_{i-1}$.
 Their path metrics are defined as \cite{llr_scl}

 where $0 \leq l \leq L-1$.
-A smaller path metric indicates the decoding path is more likely to be the correct path.
-If $i\in \mathcal{A}$, the $l$-th decoding path is split into $2^r$ decoding paths with path metrics
+Paths with smaller metrics are more likely to be correct.
+If $i\in \mathcal{A}$, the $l$-th decoding path is split into $2^r$ decoding paths with metrics

 Overall, $2^rL$ decoding paths are generated.
-A $(2^rL)$-to-$L$ path pruning is performed to select the $L$ paths with the smallest path metrics.
-In the end, when $i = N-1$, the decoding path with the smallest path metric will be selected.
-Algorithm \ref{scl} summarizes the SCL decoding process.
+A $(2^rL)$-to-$L$ path pruning is performed to select the $L$ paths with the smallest metrics.
+When $i = N-1$, the decoding path with the smallest metric will be selected as the decoding result.

+Algorithm \ref{scl} summarizes the above SCL decoding process.
+Complexity of the LLR computation and path sorting are $\mathcal{O}(rLN\text{log}_2N)$ and $\mathcal{O}(K2^rL\text{log}_2(2^rL))$, respectively.
+Assume that operations of (\ref{llr_update}) are completed in one clock cycle and the $r$ SC decoders operate in parallel, the number of required clock cycles of the SCL decoding is $2N-2+KT_{\text{sort}}$, where $T_{\text{sort}}$ denotes the number of required clock cycles for path sorting.